jonathanirvings/judgels-wiki/Dev's-Guide:-Running-from-source.md

 1. Make sure the tests pass before moving on to the next sections.

+   - If you get `Error: EMFILE: too many open files, watch` on macOS, run:

+         brew install watchman

+     See https://github.com/facebook/create-react-app/issues/4540 for more details.

 ## Setting up Jophiel

 1. Create a new local database called `judgels_jophiel`.